hahahan666/DataStructure/README.md

 # Data Structure in C++

-This repository include some Data Structure's implementations for learner.
+This repository include some Data Structure's implementations for beginning learner.

 ## includes